agiresearch/AIOS/README.md

 ```bash
 bash scripts/interactive/gpt4.sh
 ````

-Instance of available commands
+Example run of simulator.py:
 ```bash
 run MathAgent: Calculate the surface area and volume of a cylinder with a radius of 5 units and height of 10 units using the formulas "2 * pi * r * h + 2 * pi * r2" and "pi * r2 * h".
 print agent
 ```

+A `run` command will **not output** to the standard output.
+Instead, it will create a log file.

 #### (3) Evaluation Mode
-In the evaluation mode, we allow you to configure different types of predefined agents (MathAgent, NarrativeAgent, RecAgent) with a configurable number of agents for each type.
+In the evaluation mode, we draw prompts for each agent from `agent_configs/` and evaluate the performance of the agents by allowing the user to specify which agents should be run.

 Additionally, you can evaluate the acceleration performance with or without AIOS by comparing the waiting time and turnaround time.

 ```bash
 python eval.py --llm_name gpt-3.5-turbo --agents MathAgent:1,TravelAgent:1,RecAgent:1,AcademicAgent:1,CreationAgent:1
 ```